 Friday | 12 - 4 PM

 Aug.
 13, 2021

 Saturday | 10 AM - 4 PM

-We'd love to have you be a part of this fun event in 2018.
+We'd love to have you be a part of the 2022 event.
 You will need a Group Sales Event license from the City of Springfield if you are selling a service, face-painting, or merchandise.
 The minimum, one-month version is only $5!